LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_remove"> \_remove() </span>](#list_function_index)

-Removes a sequence of elements starting at `from` up to `to`.
+Removes a range of elements starting at `from` up to `to`.
 Both indexes are inclusive.

 #### Declaration